A printable version (MS Word) of the syllabus can be found on the course's D2L page

 Evaluation Methods and Grading:

-Grades are determined by proficiency on lecture and lab exams and lab quizzes.
+Grades are determined by proficiency on lecture and lab exams and homework.
 There are no extra credit or bonus opportunities.
-Your grade is determined by the percentage of points earned.
-Approximately 1000 points will be possible during the semester.
-The breakdown is as follows:
+Your final grade will be out of 100% and weighted as follows:

 Your grade is determined by calculating your percentage of the total number of points for each test.
-That percentage, rounded to one decimal place, becomes your grade out of 100 points.
+That percentage, rounded to one decimal place, becomes your final grade out of 100%.

-The lab grade will be calculated as the average of 3 scores.
-This average is then doubled and incorporated into your final class grade.
+The lab grade will be calculated as the average of 5 scores.
+This average (out of 100%) is then doubled and incorporated into your final class grade.

 Statement of Academic Integrity: